-Luckily the next day I had a chance to speak with Hermione.
+Luckily, the next day I had a chance to speak with Hermione.
 I caught her just as she was leaving the Great Hall after dinner, flanked by her faithful boys Potter and Weasley.
 They were deep in conversation, and I had to physically step in front of them to catch their attention.

-“I would like to speak with you in private for a minute,” I said.
-Hermione waved the boys away, then I led her away from the Great Hall and up the marble stairs to my office.
-I opened the door and let Hermione enter.
+“I’d like to speak with you in private for a minute,” I said.
+Hermione waved the boys on, then I led her away from the Great Hall and up the marble stairs to my office.
+I opened the door and let Hermione enter ahead of me.

 “Sit, please,” I said, gesturing to one of the chairs in front of my desk.
 Hermione sat, though very stiffly with her back perfectly straight and her chin a little raised.

 “Is there something wrong, Mistress Asphodel?” she asked.
 Her tone of voice made me feel like I was the one about to be questioned.
-I simply smiled and took my seat, clearing a space in my voluminous piles of notes and books.
+I simply smiled and took my own seat, clearing a space in my voluminous piles of notes and books.
 I decided to come right out with it.

-“Hermione, yesterday during your Potions lesson I saw you enter Professor Snape’s private ingredient stores, which you know are off-limits to students.”
+“Hermione, yesterday during your Potions lesson, I saw you enter Professor Snape’s private ingredient stores, which you know are off-limits to students.”
 I paused to see her reaction.
-She reddened a little when I said this, but offered no other outward signs of alarm.
+She reddened a little when I said this but offered no other outward signs of alarm.
 I sighed and leaned forward to rest my elbows on the desk.
 Apparently Miss Granger was going to be a tough nut to crack.

-“I did not inform Professor Snape of this because I wanted to talk to you first.
-I know you are the top student of your year and that you and your friends seem to have a certain … capacity for landing yourselves in trouble while trying to do a good thing.
-I am also sure that you would not venture something as risky as stealing from Professor Snape during a class and perhaps cause a rather explosive diversion unless you had a very good reason for it.
+“I didn’t inform Professor Snape of this because I wanted to talk to you first.
+I know you’re the top student of your year and that you and your friends seem to have a certain … capacity for landing yourselves in trouble while trying to do a good thing.
+I’m also sure that you wouldn’t venture something as risky as stealing from Professor Snape during a class and perhaps cause a rather explosive diversion unless you had a very good reason for it.
 So, I’d like to know that reason, if you can tell me.”
 I sat back, realizing I was taking a very risky approach to this by treating Hermione like someone who didn’t have to answer if she didn’t want to.

 Hermione sighed and twisted her robe between her fingers.
-“I took some ingredients because I needed them for … something…” She looked up at me with an expression that read, “That’s not going to be good enough for you, is it?” and I countered with one that clearly stated, “No.”
+“I took some ingredients because I needed them for … something.”
+She looked up at me with an expression that read, “That’s not going to be good enough for you, is it?” and I countered with one that clearly stated, “No.”

 “Does this ‘something’ have anything to do with the recent attacks around the school?”
 I prodded gently.
 Hermione nodded.
 “I know many students here are suspicious of Harry.
 I also believe that you, as his friend, would probably go to great lengths to clear his name and discover the true culprit.
-Am I correct with that?”
+Am I also correct with that?”

-“Well, Miss Granger, since as I said before, I know you wouldn’t have done anything to possibly rouse Professor Snape unless there was something very important at stake,” I said with extra emphasis which made Hermione grin, “I’m going to trust you and forget about the whole thing.
+“Well, Miss Granger, since as I said before, I know you wouldn’t have done anything to possibly rouse Professor Snape unless there was something very important at stake,” I said with extra emphasis that made Hermione grin, “I’m going to trust you and forget about the whole thing.
 However, if I ever see anything of that nature again, I will be forced to report it.
 Do you understand?”

 “Yes, ma’am,” Hermione whispered, apparently astounded I was letting her go without punishment.

-“I just hope whatever you’re working on will help solve these attacks,” I sighed and motioned to Hermione that she could leave.
+“I just hope whatever you’re working on will help solve these attacks.”
+I sighed and motioned to Hermione that she could leave.